markusvankempen/ThinkLab1239/labsetup.md

 [Get your Location](https://www.latlong.net/)
 We will use this to personalize your Weather Station Location.
 Note down latitude & longitude.

-3. Think2020 is over but you can create this LAB yourself usinf the instructions here
+3. Think2020 is over but you can create this LAB yourself using the instructions below

 https://github.com/markusvankempen/ThinkLab1239/blob/master/instructions/NotPartofTheLab-SelfDeploymentAtHome.pdf